Abramson Cancer Center of the University of Pennsylvania Last Modified: November 1, 2001

 redness or shininess in the mouth that lasts for more than 48 hours.

 when you first notice any type of cut or sore in the mouth.

 oral temperature above 100.5o degrees, chills or sweats.

 weight loss of 5 pounds or more since the mouth sores began.

 How are Mouth Sores Treated?

-If mouth pain is severe or interferes with eating, your oncologist may prescribe a medication which temporarily numbs the mouth.
-In addition, if weight loss from poor intake of food and fluids is a concern, you may be referred to a nutritionist.
+If mouth pain is severe or interferes with eating, your radiation oncologist may prescribe a medication which temporarily numbs the mouth.
+In addition, if weight loss from poor intake of food and fluids is a concern, you may be referred to one of our nutritionists.

-If necessary, your oncologist may decide to delay further treatments until the mouth sores have healed.
+If necessary, your radiation oncologist may decide to delay further treatments until the mouth sores have healed.